 "In colorectal cancer, a strong immune response within the tumour is associated with a good outcome for patients.
 We will validate this finding, for the first time, in New Zealand patients.
 We will also use a new technology to characterize these immune cells to determine their mechanisms of action" GCF has awarded Dr Kemp and her team $50,000 for this valuable Clinical Research.
 Funding for this research has been completed and we await outcomes as the research is completed and published.

 Dr Rachel Purcell, University of Otago.

 "New Zealand has one of the highest rates of colorectal cancer (CRC) in the world.
 We aim to classify CRC using gene-expression profiles in order to improve treatment strategies and outcomes.
 We will also study CRC microbiomes to determine the role of bacteria in the development of CRC subtypes" GCF has awarded Dr Purcell and her team $50,000 for this valuable Clinical Research with the support of the Hugh Green Foundation.
 Funding for this research has been completed.

-- Clinical Fellowship
+- Clinical trial applications

 - Clinical research and fellowships available

 Subject title: GCF: Call for Applications – Part time 0.3-0.5 FTE GI Cancer Clinical Research Fellowship or Clinical Research Project in the Auckland region only

 The Gut Cancer Foundation is calling for applications for:

 Part time GI Cancer Clinical Fellowship or Clinical Research